-Figure 3-2: Model atmospheric transmission between 1 and 5 μm for a water vapour column density of 1.6 mm and at airmass 1 (Lord 1992, NASA Tech.
+- Figure 3-2: Model atmospheric transmission between 1 and 5 μm for a water vapour column density of 1.6 mm and at airmass 1 (Lord 1992, NASA Tech.
 Mem.
-103957).

-Figure 4-1: A view of the NAOS optical train.
+103957). - Figure 4-1: A view of the NAOS optical train.

-Figure 4-2 Illustration of the LGSF set-up at UT4: the laser clean room is installed below Nasmyth A (note that NACO itself is installed at Nasmyth B).
-The laser beam is propagated via fibre to the launch telescope installed at the back of M2.
-27

-Figure 5-1: CONICA Schematic overview
+- Figure 4-2 Illustration of the LGSF set-up at UT4: the laser clean room is installed below Nasmyth A (note that NACO itself is installed at Nasmyth B).
+The laser beam is propagated via fibre to the launch telescope installed at the back of M2. - Figure 4-3 Improved performances of the LGS with NACO due to the new 14x14 lenslet array visible on the top left of the Figure (four actuators are poked for alignment purposes).
+The image at the bottom left corner shows a promising 35% K-band Strehl ratio (diffraction limited core) obtained with the LGS.
+The center and right images illustrate the potential of wide field correction with a 1×1 arcmin field centered on the star cluster Omega Centauri.
+28 - Figure 5-1: CONICA Schematic overview

 - Figure 5-2: Illustration of the ghosts present on CONICA images when observing a bright object.
 In addition to the electronic ghosts, there is also an optical ghost characterised by its circular shape.
-The electronic noise visible on the sides of the array, as well as the 'hias' level of rows 512 & 512, disappear in the background subtraction. - Figure 5-3: Some results of the speckle masking experiment (Rengaswamy et al 2010) applied on a 0.16" separation binary star.
+The electronic noise visible on the sides of the array, as well as the 'bias' level of rows 512 & 512, disappear in the background subtraction. - Figure 5-3: Some results of the speckle masking experiment (Rengaswamy et al 2010) applied on a 0.16" separation binary star.
 Comparison between the reconstructed intensity map (bottom left) and the closed-loop AO image (bottom right) is given.
 Seeing conditions were excellent for this test. - Figure 5-4: Speckle holography technique applied to the NGC3603 cluster.
-The holography image on the right is nearly as deep as the AO-corrected one on the left (the 3-sigma detection limit is $\sim Ks=18$ in both cases).
+The holography image on the right is nearly as deep as the AO-corrected one on the left (the 3-sigma detection limit is ~Ks= 18 in both cases).
 However it is advantageously more suitable for astrometry as every single star of the field appears in its true position, unaffected by AO-induced distortion effects.
-The holography PSF itself is very clean, diffraction limited with a K-band strehl ratio reaching 65%, about 2.5 times superior to the closed-loop PSF which suffers an obvious waffle-mode pattern. - Figure 5-5: Flat field image of the SDI+ mode.
+The holography PSF itself is very clean, diffraction limited with a K-band Strehl ratio reaching 65%, about 2.5 times superior to the closed-loop PSF which suffers an obvious waffle-mode pattern. - Figure 5-5: Flat field image of the SDI+ mode.
 The transmitted wavelengths are 1.6 mm (top left), 1.575 mm (top right) and 1.625 mm (bottom left and right).
-38 - Figure 5-6: Contrast obtained on AB Dor with the new Wollaston (SDI+).
+39 - Figure 5-6: Contrast obtained on AB Dor with the new Wollaston (SDI+).